rhsiun/rhsiun/README.md

 ## 🤔 Need Help With 🤔

-- Actively seeking full-time jobs as a software engineer...
+- How to survive in a big company...
 - Advice on how to pursue a career in video game industry...
 - Wanna build a good bodyshape...